Family Technology Support

 Leaving the District?

-If you have a district issued Chromebook/Laptop and charger, please make an appointment to return it before you leave.
+If you have a district issued Chromebook, charger and Gumdrop case, please make an appointment to return it before you leave.
 Seniors will return their devices at school during Senior Checkout.

 In order to preserve your data in your district Google account, it must be transferred to a personal Google account of your choice.